rhomobile/rhomobile-docs/eb/en/edge/api/Network.md

 ### detectConnection(<span class="text-info">HASH</span> propertyMap)
 Begins polling the specified host on the specified URL to check if there is a network connection available.
 The connection status is reported back via the provided callback.
 Note that callback will be called only if connection status has changed compared to previous polling.
+Multiple concurrent detectionConnection is not supported.

 ####Parameters
 <ul><li>propertyMap : <span class='text-info'>HASH</span><p>Properties map. </p></li><ul><li>host : <span class='text-info'>STRING</span><span class='label '> Default: www.motorolasolutions.com</span><p>When detecting a network connection, this is the URL or IP address of the server to attempt to connect to. </p></li><li>port : <span class='text-info'>INTEGER</span><span class='label '> Default: 80</span><p>When detecting a network connection, this is the port on the host to connect to. </p></li><li>pollInterval : <span class='text-info'>INTEGER</span><span class='label '> Default: 30000</span><p>The time, in milliseconds, between each check for a connection.
 Note that the actual connection report interval will be the sum of the poll interval and the detection timeout.
 The minimum allowed value is 5000ms. </p></li><li>detectionTimeout : <span class='text-info'>INTEGER</span><span class='label '> Default: 1000</span><p>The amount of time to attempt to connect to the specified URL before giving up and assuming 'disconnected'.
 Value is specified in milliseconds. </p></li></ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>